Capstone Project in Media, Culture and Creative Cities

-This course aims to facilitate students to integrate and apply the knowledge and skills they acquired through the MCCC programme.
-In collaboration with community partners (CPs) in the field of media and culture, students have to conduct a research project in two semesters in a group of three students under the supervision of an academic supervisor assigned by the department.
-Each group has to develop a research topic relating to the field of media, culture and creative cities with its supervisor or to select one research topic suggested by its CP.
-Each group is required to prepare a research proposal, two progress reports, one presentation of its project and a research report.
+This course aims to facilitate students in integrating and applying the knowledge and skills they acquired through the MCCC programme.
+Students will conduct a research project in a group of three students under the guidance of an academic supervisor assigned by the department.
+Each group will develop a research topic related to the field of media, culture and creative cities.
+Each group is required to attend seminars in the “Media, Culture & Creative Cities Speaker Series” and prepare a reflective memo, research proposal, presentation of its project as well as a research report.
+If you have any questions and/or problems regarding your group member(s) or supervisor, please report to your supervisor, capstone coordinator, and program director immediately.

 A curated collection of past students’ final capstone reports is available on the HKU Scholars’ Hub.